Al Schmidt: Secretary of the Commonwealth

-On January 5, 2023, Schmidt was named by Pennsylvania Governor-elect Josh Shapiro as the Secretary-designate of the Commonwealth of Pennsylvania.
-The following day, on January 6, 2023, Schmidt was awarded the Presidential Citizens Medal by President Joe Biden for demonstrating "courage and selflessness" in opposing efforts to overturn the 2020 election as a City Commissioner.
+On January 5, 2023, Schmidt was named by governor-elect Josh Shapiro as the secretary-designate of the Commonwealth of Pennsylvania.
+The following day, on January 6, 2023, Schmidt was awarded the Presidential Citizens Medal by president Joe Biden for demonstrating "courage and selflessness" in opposing efforts to overturn the 2020 election as a city commissioner.
+Schmidt automatically became full Secretary on June 29 after the Pennsylvania State Senate failed to act within the constitutionally prescribed 25-legislative-day period to confirm his nomination.